Who is eligible?

 - Upload your personal essay; the prompt is:

 Personal Essay - A personal essay is your opportunity to tell us about yourself.
 This essay is crucial for the reviewers who were not present at your informational interview.
 The statement should range between 600-750 words.
-We recommend you write this in a separate document first and then transfer the text over.

 The statement should explain your academic and professional goals and include: